Hachimmia/Organic_ME/README.md

 # Organic_ME

-Organic ME is my first project in HND web development course at Edinburgh College in 2022.
+Organic ME is my first project in the HND web development course at Edinburgh College in 2022.

-It is about creating a website for a cafè in the Scottish Borders.
+It is about creating a website for a café in the Scottish Borders.
-I made all the graphics in background, logo and the code part.
+I made all the graphics in the background, logo, and code part.

 For building this project I used: